Is this stock is Attractive? Santander Consumer USA Holdings Inc. (SC)

-Santander Consumer USA Holdings Inc. (SC) observed an average volume with 892.70K shares and exchanged 703487 shares on hands in most recent trading session.
-The stock acknowledged active focus on shares in the Thursday trading session.
-SC disclosed a change of -0.55% and its listed share value at $23.5 in the recent trade transaction.
+Santander Consumer USA Holdings Inc. (SC) exchanged 476158 shares on hands in most recent trading session and observed an average volume with 884.07K shares.
+The stock acknowledged active focus on shares on Tuesday.
+SC disclosed a change of 0.52% and its listed share value at $23.37 on 31/12/2019.
 This company belong to USA Country and part of Financial sector.
-It has a market capitalization of $8.01B.
+It has a market capitalization of $7.97B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+Volatility remained at 1.12% over last week and shows 1.63% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 1.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.35.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -0.19% and trading from 50 days moving average with -3.09%.
+The stock price is performing along downward drift from its 200 days moving average with -2.81%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: